 A pheochromocytoma is a tumor that secretes epinephrine and norepinephrine hormones.
-These hormones are responsible for regulating heart rate and blood pressure, among other functions.
+These hormones regulate heart rate and blood pressure, among other functions.
 Pheochromocytomas occur most frequently in adults between ages 20 and 50.
-Ten percent of individuals affected are children who usually develop symptoms between ages 6 and 14.
+Children represent 10% of affected individuals and usually develop symptoms between ages 6 and 14.

-The causes of pheochromocytoma are multifactorial, meaning "many factors" contribute to the cause of the condition.
+Many factors contribute to the development of a pheochromocytoma.
 In most cases, both genetic and environmental factors play a role.
-About 25 percent of cases are part of a hereditary syndrome.
+About 25% of cases are part of a hereditary syndrome.
 Pheochromocytoma can occur alone or in combination with other disorders.
-The following are the most common disorders associated with pheochromocytoma:
+Disorders most often associated with pheochromocytoma include:

 What are the symptoms of pheochromocytoma?

 The most common symptom of pheochromocytoma is high blood pressure, which is sometimes extreme.
 Each person may experience symptoms differently.
 Other symptoms may include:

 The symptoms of pheochromocytoma may resemble other problems or medical conditions.
 Always consult a doctor for a diagnosis.

 How is pheochromocytoma diagnosed?

 In addition to a complete medical history and physical examination, diagnostic procedures for pheochromocytoma may include: